diffblue/cbmc/doc/cprover-manual/installation.md

 1. Download CBMC for your operating system.
 The binaries are available from http://www.cprover.org/cbmc/.
 2. Unzip/untar the archive into a directory of your choice.
-We recommend to add this directory to your `PATH` environment variable.
+We recommend you add this directory to your `PATH` environment variable.

 You are now ready to use CBMC.
 We recommend you follow the [tutorial](../cbmc/tutorial/).